tomvannuenen/corporeal/README.md

 * Multiple .txt files with the lemmatized texts.
 These text files (with their reduced inflectional word forms) may then be used as input for other functions.

 <h4>Word count</h4>
-Runs through all files and outputs word count per file.
+Runs through all files and outputs word counts per file.

 <h4>Top words</h4>
 Runs through all files and outputs most-frequent words for the whole corpus.
 User is asked for number of words to be outputted.